zkzk5214/CV_Proj/Proj1/README.md

 Modify an existing Siamese Tracker to add functionality that makes it work better.

 ## To do lists:

-1. run FC baseline
+### Group 1: (ZL,MY)
-	pytorch
+1. Run Siamese-FC using Pytorch
-	try to track a occlusion video, probelm? how to add kalman filter
+2. Understand the code for Siamese-FC
-	hwo to crop input image
+3. Test an occlusion video using Siamese-FC, find the problem and propose the optimization scheme
-	correlation map
+4. Where and How to add the Kalman filter
-zekai liu
+5. How does the Siamese-FC crop the input image

-mingzhao yu
+### Group 2: (CH LG)

-2. design kalman filter
+1. Choose an kalman filter
-	choose one which can be used for our project(py.numpy) input? output?
+2. Understand the code for this Kalman filter
-	how to determine parameters? guess? do we need to train it? try to track a occlusion video chengyu hu
+3. Input and output parameters
-Liming gao
+4. How to combine Kalman filter and Siam-FC? do we need to train?

-deadline: 02282020
+5. Use this filter to track the occlusion video separately

-3. how to combine kalman filter and siam
+deadline: 02/28/2020

-## Object
+## Assignment
-Video (still slides in the form of a video are fine as well) showing progress made so far on project 1.
+1.Video (still slides in the form of a video are fine as well) showing progress made so far on project 1.
-Give an overview of what your are doing for the project.
+2.Give an overview of what your are doing for the project.
-Show some of your initial promising results.
+3.Show some of your initial promising results.
-What difficulties are you running in to?
+4.What difficulties are you running in to?
-What ideas do you have to overcome these difficulties?
+5.What ideas do you have to overcome these difficulties?

 ## Reference